amitay87/corona_touch_tracking/README.md

 A system that will track touch in common surfaces in order to prioriotize the cleaning/disinfection of the most touched surfaces

 ![](example_demo_lite.gif)

+## manual
+type `python detect_objects_countour.py` in command line (you have to make sure all the libraries are installed properly, including cvlib and cv2, you might want to use `anaconda`)